TWO NEW BOOKS, AND REMEMBERING INDIE ROCK’S GREATEST ALBUM ON ITS 20TH ANNIVERSARY

 Led by guitarist/vocalist Bob Mould and drummer/vocalist Grant Hart, ably assisted by bassist Greg Norton, Hüsker Dü took the volume and do-it-yourself credo of their contemporaries, swirled in a generous measure of melodic hooks and 60s-era psychedelia, and pushed the boundaries of punk into unprecedented territory.

 Not that Mould, Hart, or Norton acknowledged such confines to begin with, never exactly pleased with their classification as a punk outfit.
 For one thing, they just didn’t look the part: these were big, sweaty, chainsmoking men who obviously hadn’t shaved or showered in a while.
-Norton, trimmest and most dapper of the threesome, wore a handlebar mustache.
+Norton, trimmest and most dapper of the threesome, wore a handlebar mustache long before they became trendy among hipsters.
 Wrote Terry Katzman, the Hüskers’ first sound engineer and friend still, “Hüsker Dü seemingly defined the punk ethos…without necessarily embracing or endorsing it.”

 Sure, they’d been at it since ’79, and the band’s first LP had been a sweatbucket thrashfest called Land Speed Record, but even at breakneck velocity there was something ineffably refined and just, well, different about Hüsker Dü.
 If pressed to explain, one might break out 1982′s Everything Falls Apart.
 Amidst side one’s hypsersonic avalanche is planted a cover of Donovan’s 1966 hit, “Sunshine Superman.”
 Trite, perhaps, on the face of it, until you hear how tellingly and astonishingly un-ironic is the remake, without so much a note’s worth of smirk or parody.